The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Physical Derivation of the Diminishing-Returns Regime

 \subsection{Thermodynamic Route}

 Consider the same preservation problem from the perspective of thermodynamic dissipation.
-Maintaining reliability $1 - \varepsilon$ against thermal fluctuations requires exporting entropy from the system.
+Maintaining reliability $1 - \varepsilon$ against thermal fluctuations requires the system to operate as a driven nonequilibrium steady state (NESS), continuously exporting entropy to sustain a low-error configuration.
 As recently derived for molecular templating networks, maintaining such non-equilibrium low-entropy states imposes a fundamental free-energy cost~\cite{Ouldridge2025}.

-By Landauer's principle~\cite{Landauer1961}, erasing one bit of information requires dissipation of at least $k_B T \ln 2$.
-Error correction fundamentally involves acquiring information about the error state and erasing it---each corrected error requires entropy export.

-The Crooks fluctuation theorem provides a more general constraint~\cite{Crooks1999}.
-For a system driven between states, the ratio of forward to reverse transition probabilities satisfies:

-where $W$ is the work performed and $\Delta F$ is the free energy difference.
-For error correction, the ``forward'' process is successful maintenance (keeping the correct state) while the ``reverse'' is error occurrence.

-Maintaining error probability $\varepsilon$ against thermal noise requires suppressing incorrect transitions.
-From Eq.~\eqref{eq:crooks}, the ratio of correct to incorrect state occupancy scales as $\exp(\beta W)$ where $\beta = 1/(k_B T)$ and $W$ is the dissipation devoted to error suppression.
-Thus:

-If maintenance investment $\kappa$ translates to dissipation $W = \gamma \kappa$ (where $\gamma$ is the available free energy per unit maintenance), we obtain:

-More generally, the second law constrains the efficiency of any error-correction process.
-Stochastic thermodynamics~\cite{Seifert2012,Parrondo2015} establishes that the information gained about a system's state is bounded by the dissipation:
+The core constraint comes from the thermodynamics of information~\cite{Parrondo2015}.
+To maintain a target state against thermal drift, a system must continuously: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \emph{Detect} deviations from the correct state (acquire information about errors); \item \emph{Correct} those deviations (dissipate free energy to restore the target). \end{enumerate} Both steps require entropy production.
+Stochastic thermodynamics~\cite{Seifert2012} establishes that the information gained about a system's state is bounded by the dissipation:

 Since error correction requires gaining information about errors, the rate of error suppression is bounded by available dissipation.